Empowering underrepresented voices through journalism

 My Process: I wrote this story through collaboration with my supervisor at the CSNE.
 I started by interviewing Katherine Pratt, a past attendee and former research fellow at the CSNE, to understand the purpose of the mentoring lunch series and how it could be a valuable source of support for current and rising female-identifying engineers.
 Then, I interviewed Dr. Kristi Morgansen, current full associate professor and associate chair for academics in the University of Washington Department of Aerospace & Astronautics, who was speaking at the event.
 By chatting with her, I began to understand the challenge of making engineering more diverse - her department in particular only has 2 female faculty members.
 This helped me craft my lede, which highlighted the current gender disparity in STEM fields, particularly physics, engineering, and computer science fields.
 Finally, I attended one session of the mentoring lunch series and interviewed a participant to understand how the event informed her own long-term career goals and interest in computational biology, which was inspired in part by having a female professor in this field.

 This article highlights the goals of UW Washington State Academic RedShirt (STARS) program which strives to provide academic support, community, and advising for economically disadvantaged and educationally underserved students who want to pursue an engineering major.
-This program is underpinned by the idea that every student should be given the opportunity to thrive in higher education, regardless of where they come from.
+This program is underpinned by the idea that every student should be given the opportunity to thrive in higher education, regardless of their background.

 Hosted by the Foundation for International Understanding Through Students (FIUTS), the CulturalFest Performance Showcase is an opportunity for students on campus to share their cultural identity through the performing arts.

 This story centers around Take Back the Night, a storytelling event for victims and survivors of sexual assault and relationship violence.
-I believe that telling your own story is one of the most powerful ways to own your narrative, and I was humbled to have the opportunity to listen to people share.
+This event taught me a powerful notion,